psi4j/sunsetr/README.md

 - [x] Multi-compositor Wayland support
 - [x] Geolocation-based transitions
 - [x] Implement Hyprland native CTM backend
+- [x] Implement IPC for scripting and external integrations
 - [ ] Make Fedora Copr installation available
 - [ ] Make Debian/Ubuntu installation available

 ## 💛 Thanks

-- to wlsunset and redshift for inspiration
+- to wlsunset, hyprsunset, and redshift for inspiration
 - to the Hyprwm team for making Hyprland possible
 - to the niri team for making the best Rust-based Wayland compositor
 - to the Wayland community for the robust protocol ecosystem